Visualization and Efficient Generation of Constrained High-dimensional Theoretical Parameter Spaces: Approach

 \subsection{CHUNC2}

-CHUNC2 is an alternative formuluation of CHUNC which posits that further information loss might be avoided if the contrastive clustering is limited to a single additional categorical variable, allowing the rest of the latent space more freedom to preserve reconstruction capabilities.
-As such, CHUNC2 replaces the clustering loss term mentioned in section 4.2 with a loss term built around an added categorical variable tasked with codifying whether a point is valid or invalid.
-Thus our latent space is now $N+1$ dimensional, where the new dimension serves as a predictor of a point's validity: \begin{itemize} \item \textbf{Binary $L^2$ Loss} - The latent categorical variable $z_i$, is constrained through an $L^2$ loss to match the category $\theta_i = \{s,b\}$ of each event,
+CHUNC2 is an alternative formulation of CHUNC which posits that further information loss might be avoided if the contrastive clustering is limited to a single additional categorical variable, $\theta$, allowing the rest of the latent space more freedom to preserve reconstruction capabilities. {Instead of pushing invalid points to infinity, the network learns to map to the joint space $L\times \theta$ so that the latent space is constrained as a simple Gaussian $p(L,\theta) = p(\theta)p(L|\theta) = p(\theta)p(\mu_L,\sigma_L|\theta)$ where the categorical variable $\theta$ interpolates between signal-like and background-like events.
+As such, CHUNC2 replaces the clustering loss term mentioned in section 4.2 with a loss term built around an added categorical variable tasked with codifying whether a point is valid or invalid.} Thus our latent space is now $N+1$ dimensional, where the new dimension serves as a predictor of a point's validity: \begin{itemize} \item \textbf{Binary $L^2$ Loss} - The latent categorical variable $z_i$, is constrained through an $L^2$ loss to match the category $\theta_i = \{s,b\}$ of each event,

-\end{itemize} The categorical variable is trained to map to 1.0 for valid points and 0.0 for invalid points.
-Sampling utilizes KDE on latent points in the most valid categorical bin to generate new latent points in 6D or 20D respectively, which are mapped back to the original space.
+\end{itemize} In the following studies, the categorical variable is trained to map to 1.0 for valid points and 0.0 for invalid points. {It is of course straightforward to generalize this approach to one which $\theta$ represents a multi-class problem, but we do not pursue this here since our task is a binary one (i.e. with our triple-constraint task we are not interested in generating points that only meet some but not all of the individual constraints). } Sampling utilizes KDE on latent points which fall into the most valid categorical bin to generate new latent points in 6D or 20D respectively, which are mapped back to the original space.
 Since CHUNC2's latent space is of a higher dimensionality than the parameter space, normalizing flows would not be able to emulate this methodology.